jenningsanderson/Boulder72/_posts/2014-12-02-Video-Storyboard.md

 	“THERE IS NO EVACUATION ORDER SET FOR YOUR LOCATION.
 SHELTER IN PLACE AND CONTINUE TO FOLLOW UPDATES FROM LOCAL AUTHORITIES”

 	15 - Buffy immediately clicks the preparedness tab of the app to check on her preparedness.

 	16, 17 - The app says that she has prepared with all the items recommended by the Boulder Office of Emergency Management, including her documents, food, batteries and warm clothes in a safe place.

-	18 - CLOSEUP: Buffy’s face
+	18 - CLOSEUP: Buffy’s face.
 	She thinks immediately of checking on her friend Dana who has recently moved to the locality and might need help.

 	19 - “Dana lives right by the creek.
 I’d better make sure she’s ok!”

 	20 - CLOSEUP:Phone

 	21, 22, 23 - Buffy clicks on the emergency contacts tab of the app,selects
-	Kendra and pings her.
+	Dana and pings her.
 The app says that the ping has been sent.

-	24, 25 - Something about how Buffy gets a response that Dana is ok, seems content, and relaxes back on her couch with her cat to wait out the storm, safe and sound.
+	24 - Buffy gets a response from Dana that she is okay.

+	25 - Buffy relaxes back on her couch with her cat to wait out the storm, safe and sound.